About COSA

 Visit the join now page for the COSA membership application form.
 You can also contact COSA to join.

 We welcome health professionals working in the field of cancer to join COSA.
-Members can join as individual members in the following categories - Medical, Allied Health, Student, Retiree and Honorary memberships.
+Members can join as individual members in the following categories - Medical, Allied Health, Nursing, Student and Retiree memberships.
 View types of membership for more information.

 Affiliated and Associated Organisations to COSA are not for profit companies, institutions or organisations that have similar interests to COSA.